 Residents Maintain Autonomy

-In The Sanctuary of the Ohio Valley, 14.88% Percentage of Patients
+In The Sanctuary of the Ohio Valley, 19.02% of Patients

-Measures the percent of long-term residents who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and bathing.
-Many argue this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percentage of long-term stay residents that required more assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and bathing.

 Ability to Keep Residents Mobile

-In The Sanctuary of the Ohio Valley, 16.29% Percentage of Residents
+In The Sanctuary of the Ohio Valley, 16.61% of Residents

 Measures the percent of long-term residents that retained mobility levels.